azat-co/ga-backbone/README.md

     });
 ```

-For now we out put JSON object which is not user-friendly at all, the best thing to do would be to use subviews.
+For now we just output JSON object in the browser.
+This is not user-friendly at all, later we'll improve it by using a list and subviews.

-Apple Backbone Collections is clean and simple:
+Our apple Backbone Collection is clean and simple:

 ```javascript
     var Apples = Backbone.Collection.extend({
     });
 ```

+**Note**: Backbone automatically creates models inside of a collection when we use `fetch()` or `reset()` functions.

-Apple view is not any more complex, it has only two properties, template and render.
-In template we want to display **figure**, **img** and **figcaption** tags with specific values, Underscore template engine is handy at this:
+Apple view is not any more complex, it has only two properties: template and render.
+In a template we want to display **figure**, **img** and **figcaption** tags with specific values.
+Underscore.js template engine is handy at this:

 ```javascript
   var appleView = Backbone.View.extend({